-Since we’ve just ended another cycle of the five aspects of advancement, here’s this year’s edition of the “Midsummer Night’s Dream” assignment.
-(Uh oh…since the acronym is changing to ARMED rather than DREAM, the name of the assignment will have to change for coming years.
-Something to think about…).
+Since we’ve just ended another cycle of the five aspects of advancement, here’s this year’s edition of the midsummer nights’ assignment.

 I read at least two books over the summer and one during the school year.
 Most of them deal with sales and the behavior of customers.
 Before you think that has nothing to do with schools, that’s precisely why many schools struggling to fill every desk are having such difficulties!
 The enrollment process is congruent to the sales process, since all constructs which must be present to allow a company to excel at sales are the same constructs that must be present in your tuition-charging school – a great product, great service, great people to connect with, a great feeling of enthusiasm in the tummies of members of your school’s parent community, and great word of mouth marketing from those raving fans of your school.